 St. Elizabeth Catholic School has a long history of strong academic programs with a foundation in reading and math.
-The core curriculum also includes science, social studies, English and language arts.
+The Ace Collaborative curriculum also includes Science, Social Studies, English and language Arts.
 St. Elizabeth Catholic School is accredited by the Mississippi Department of Education, and all teachers hold a current teacher’s license issued by the Mississippi Department of Education.
 Our highly qualified teachers utilize a phonics-based reading program, and place special emphasis on writing.

-Additional courses include computer lab courses, music, art, Spanish and P.E.
-Students also have participate in enrichment programs like Accelerated Readers, Education City, sports intramurals, and to compete in the local Spelling and Geography Bees.
-Our faculty fosters a postive Christian environment with daily scripture readings, devotional and prayer to encourage character education.
+Additional courses include: Computer Lab courses, keyboarding, music, Performing Art, Spanish and P.E.
+Students also have participate in enrichment programs like Accelerated Readers, Education City, Sport Intramurals, and compete in the local Spelling and Geography Bees.
+Our faculty fosters a positive Christian environment with daily scripture readings, devotional and prayer to encourage character education.
 Students also attend weekly mass, and meet often in the rotunda to pray for special needs.
-Service opportunities encourage students to give of themselves to organizations such as the Clarksdale Animal Shelter or Ronald McDonald House.
+Service opportunities encourage students to give of themselves to organizations such as the C.A.R.E.S.
+Animal Shelter or Ronald McDonald House.

 Exceeding National Standards

-Each fall, students in grades third through sixth take The Stanford Achievement Test "Tenth Edition" (Stanford 10), which provides updated content that reflects the national curriculum and current educational trends.
-The Stanford 10 measures a student’s school achievement in reading, language arts, mathematics, science and social science.
+Each fall, students in grades third through sixth take The ACT Aspire , which provides updated content that reflects the national curriculum and current educational trends.
+This test measures a student’s school achievement in reading, language arts, mathematics, science and social science.
 The test results give the teachers information about specific areas of strengths and weaknesses of individual students or groups of students, thus assisting the teacher in planning her instruction.
-Traditionally, our students have scored very well on this test, with over 67% of students placing in the 96 percentile.
+Traditionally, our students have scored very well on this test, with over 67% of students placing in the 95 percentile.